jozu-ai/kitops/docs/src/docs/why-kitops.md

 Then `kit push` it to any OCI-compliant registry, even a private one.

-Most people won't need everything, so just `kit unpack` only the layers you need (model and dataset? code and docs?) from the remote registry.
+Most people won't need everything, so just `kit unpack` only the layers you need (e.g., only model and datasets, or only code and docs) from the remote registry.
 Or, if you need everything then a `kit pull` will grab everything.

 Finally [package it all up as a container or Kubernetes deployment](./deploy.md).